rotki/rotki/docs/usage_guide.rst

 Specify whether crypto to crypto trades are taxable and should be taken into account.
 If yes then each crypto to crypto trade also creates a "virtual" trade that sells or buys the crypto asset for fiat and then sells or buys the fiat for the other crypto asset.

-Ethereum gas costs
+EVM gas costs
 ^^^^^^^^^^^^^^^^^^^^^^

-Specify whether ethereum transaction gas costs should be counted as loss.
+Specify whether EVM transaction gas costs should be counted as loss.
 If this is set then all ETH spent on gas will be deducted from your profits and count as an expense.

 Tax free period
 ^^^^^^^^^^^^^^^^^^^^